-the consortium has grown to nine members, increasing the return on investment significantly.
+the consortium has grown to ten members, increasing the return on investment significantly.
 Due to this collective investment, members are now realizing extensive metadata curation, reprocessing, and cell type annotation for an excellent value per dataset, and more cost effective than they could achieve on their own at such scale.
 Additional members are expected to join throughout 2024, further reducing the cost per dataset for all Members.

-As well as dataset additions, the consortium has already delivered four tissue, disease and organ-specific reference atlases.
-This includes atlases focused on autoimmune diseased cells, neurodegenerative disease cells, healthy tissues, and a healthy brain cell atlas.
+As well as dataset additions, the consortium has already delivered five tissue, disease and organ-specific reference atlases.
+This includes atlases focused on autoimmune diseased cells, neurodegenerative diseased cells, healthy tissues, healthy brain, and a digestive system cancer cell atlas.
 Each atlas is composed of a collection of cells from the individual source datasets and exceed 1 million cells each.
 This exciting work is already accelerating reproducible science, rapid discovery, and joint analysis of valuable public data.